ForBioPhylogenomics/tutorials/divergence_time_estimation_with_snp_data/README.md

 <a name="comparison"></a>
 ## Comparison of results obtained with SNAPP and SNAPPER

-Because the models used with SNAPP and SNAPPER, the likelihood, the prior probability, and the posterior probability are all not expected to be identical between the two analyses.
+Because the models used with SNAPP and SNAPPER were different, the likelihood, the prior probability, and the posterior probability are all not expected to be identical between the two analyses.
 However, the estimates for the speciation rate (lambda), the tree topology, and the divergence times should be similar with both tools.
 Additionally, we could expect that the estimates obtained by SNAPPER from the dataset with two individuals per species are more precise (have shorter confidence intervals) than those obtained with a single individual per species.

 * When the SNAPPER analyses have finished on Saga, generate maximum-clade-credibility trees with TreeAnnotator for both analyses:

-		module load Beast/2.6.4-GCC-9.3.0
+		module load Beast/2.7.0-GCC-11.3.0-CUDA-11.7.0
 		srun --ntasks=1 --mem-per-cpu=1G --time=00:01:00 --account=nn9458k --pty treeannotator -burnin 10 -heights mean snapper.trees snapper.tre
 		srun --ntasks=1 --mem-per-cpu=1G --time=00:01:00 --account=nn9458k --pty treeannotator -burnin 10 -heights mean snapper2.trees snapper2.tre